 Finish installation of edge restraints.
-Sweep the paving-stone surface to remove debris.
-Make two passes over the surface with the vibrating plate compactor to embed paving stones into the bedding sand.
-Make any final adjustments in alignment or leveling at this time.
+Then sweep the surface to remove debris.
+Starting on the perimeter and working towards the center, make two surface passes with the plate compactor to embed pavers into the sand.
+Make final adjustments in alignment or leveling at this time.

 Step 9 - Joint Sand

-Sweep dry joint sand over the paving stones and work it into the joints with a push broom.
-When desired, use polymeric sand to prevent loss due to water or erosion.
+Sweep dry joint sand over the pavers, working it into the joints with a push broom.
+When desired, use polymeric sand to prevent loss due to water or erosion and to inhibit weeds.
 Install polymeric sand per manufacturer's instructions.
-Make at least two more passes over the finished installation with a plate compactor, the second pass at an angle to the first, to level surface, firmly seat paving stones into bedding sand and force sand into the joints to ensure they interlock properly.
-Finally, sweep off excess sand.
+After joint sand is worked into the joints, make at least two more passes over the finished installation with a plate compactor.
+Make the second pass at an angle to the first.
+This will level the surface, firmly set pavers into the bedding sand, and force joint sand into the joints for proper interlock.
+Sweep off excess sand.